Come Touch the Memories on Oldham Farm Tours

 At the 170-acre Creasey Mahan Nature Preserve, little ones can toddle about a magical forest play area after visiting the natural history museum.
 The whole family can enjoy 9 miles of scenic wooded trails and meadows along spring-fed creeks, a frog pond, a new 2-acre woodland garden, a bird blind, waterfalls, picnic areas and camping.

 See the stone castle rising over Yew Dell Botanical Gardens, a nationally recognized center of gardening and sustainable horticulture.
-Visitors will find extensive display gardens, as well as having their pick of educational programs and family-oriented community events.
-The kiddos will surely enjoy Yew Dell’s “Nature and Garden Backpack” or the “Books ‘n’ Blankets.”
+Visitors will find extensive display gardens, as well as have their pick of educational programs and family-oriented community events, such as cooking classes and Boo Dell at Yew Dell!
+The kiddos will surely enjoy Yew Dell’s “Nature and Garden Backpack” or “Books ‘n’ Blankets.”

 Delicious Dairy & Fine Fabrics

 Got milk?
-Harvest Home Dairy does – artisan cheeses, too.
+Harvest Home Dairy does, along with award-winning artisan cheeses, too.
 Schedule a tour and watch a working family dairy farm in action to learn why happy cows really do give more milk.
 The best time to visit?
 When there are babies to see and feed.
-You may even milk a cow on this tour!
-At Bluebonnets and Bluegrass Alpaca Farm, learn about raising alpaca and shearing them for wool, and how that wool is then turned into fine fabrics inside farm owner and artist Denise Coonley’s fiber studio.
+You may even milk a cow on this tour.

 The perfect spot to rest your head and hooves after dinner by the tracks of Main Street in historic La Grange is the luxurious 9-acre Bluegrass Country Estate Equine Bed & Breakfast, which greets you with a life-sized bronze statue of horse and colt.
-You can’t go wrong with The Inn at Spring Run Farm B&B with its ash floors and log walls, and you don’t want to miss Pillow and Paddock B&B. (All three properties have been voted a Google Favorite Place.)
+You can’t go wrong with The Inn at Spring Run Farm with its ash floors and log walls, and you don’t want to miss Pillow and Paddock Bed and Breakfast.
+(All three properties have been voted a Google Favorite Place.)
+There are also numerous local vacation rental homes, all with a personality of their own.

-Just minutes from La Grange you’ll find a host of nearby attractions like Kentucky Derby Museum, Churchill Downs, Louisville Slugger Museum, Creation Museum, Ark Encounter, Muhammad Ali Center, Smith-Berry Winery and the Belle of Louisville.
-All Oldham, Kentucky, hotels are located just outside Louisville with easy, low-traffic interstate access to I-71.
+Not far from Oldham County you’ll find a host of nearby attractions like the Kentucky Derby Museum, Churchill Downs, Louisville Slugger Museum, Creation Museum, Ark Encounter, Muhammad Ali Center, Smith-Berry Winery and the Belle of Louisville.
+All Oldham County, Kentucky, hotels are just outside Louisville with easy, low-traffic interstate access to I-71.

 Plan Your Trip

-Check out our Kentucky Bourbon, Horses & Trains video, then call 800-813-9953 or visit www.TourOldham.com for more information.
-And when you visit, be sure to stop in the Visitor’s Center at 204 S. First Ave. in La Grange to learn about more discoveries that await!
+Check out this Kentucky Bourbon, Horses & Trains video, then call 800-813-9953 or visit www.TourOldham.com for more information.
+And when you visit, be sure to stop in the Visitor’s Center at 6828 W. State Highway 22 in Crestwood inside The Maples Park to learn about more discoveries that await!